bscheibel/edt-ts/README.md

 The manufacturing use case data was originally in yaml form, converted to XES and then to csv.
 The full results, including the baseline results, can be seen in result_{running, manufacturing}.txt

-To start the script in terminal: python time_series.py {running, manufacturing}.
+To start the script in terminal: python time_series.py {running_example, manufacturing}.
 Per default, the running example use case is started.

 OR run using pipenv, which creates a virtual environment with all needed packages installed: